Jones slopes and coarse volume of near-alternating links: Boundary slope and Euler characteristic

 \section{Boundary slope and Euler characteristic}

-In this section we verify that there exists an essential spanning surface which realizes the Jones slope $js_K = \{-2c_-(D) -2r\}$ and the quantity $jx_K=\{c(D)-|s_A(D)|+r \}$ of a near-alternating link $K$ computed in Section \ref{sec:jslope}.
-This is the statement of Theorem \ref{thm:jsurface}.

-Let $D$ be a near-alternating diagram, the surface $F_G$, such that $D = \partial (F_G)$ for a 2-connected, weighted planar graph $G$ as in Definition \ref{defn:near-alternating}, is called a \emph{pretzel surface}.
+In this section, we prove Theorem \ref{thm:jsurface} and verify that there exists an essential spanning surface which realizes the Jones slope $js_K = \{-2c_-(D) -2r\}$ and the quantity $jx_K=\{c(D)-|s_+(D)|+r \}$ of a near-alternating link $K$ determined in Section \ref{sec:jslope}.
+Let $D$ be a near-alternating diagram with surface $F_G$, such that $D = \partial (F_G)$ for a 2-connected, weighted planar graph $G$ as in Definition \ref{defn:near-alternating}, is called a \emph{pretzel surface}.
 It is shown to be essential under certain conditions on the graph $G$ in \cite{OR12}.

 \begin{thm}{{\cite[Theorem 2.15]{OR12}}} Let $G$ be a 2-connected planar graph in $S^2$ with edges $e_1, \ldots, e_n$ having weights $\omega_1, \ldots, \omega_n \in \mathbb{Z}$. \begin{enumerate} \item If $|\omega_i| \geq 3$ for all $i$, then the surface $F_G$ is essential. \item If $\omega_1 \leq -2$ and $\omega_i \geq 2$ for $i = 2, \ldots, n$, and the surface $F_G$ is not essential, then $G$ has an edge, say $e_2$, that is parallel to $e_1$ (i.e., $e_2$ is another edge on the same pair of vertices as $e_1$) such that $\omega_1=-2$ and $\omega_2 = 2$ or $3$. \end{enumerate} \end{thm} \begin{rem} Note that the original wording of the theorem in \cite{OR12} says ``algebraically incompressible and boundary incompressible" instead of ``essential." \end{rem}